krzysz00/dlist/README.md

-dlist - A common lisp library that implements doubly-linked lists
+dlist - A Common Lisp library that implements doubly-linked lists
 =================================================================

 dlist is a Common Lisp library that implements the doubly-linked list